Creating a system you love shouldn't be difficult. The Acoustic Frontiers blog is here to help.

 Reflections can be divided into two groups: early reflected sounds and late reflected sounds.

-The following graphic was taken from Toole’s recent AES paper.
+Toole's recent AES paper.
 Essentially it shows that you can use anechoic speaker measurements [graphic (a) on the chart below] to predict in room response [graphic (c)] with very good accuracy.
 In the region from 500Hz to 5kHz the response at the listening position closely follows the early-reflected predicted response [graphic (b)].
-This early reflected response is calculated by averaging the speaker’s off axis response at the typical off axis angles for the floor, ceiling, side walls and back/front walls.
+This early reflected response is calculated by averaging the speaker's off axis response at the typical off axis angles for the floor, ceiling, side walls and back/front walls.

 It should be clear that the off axis response of the speaker is a critical determinant of the frequency response at the listening position and therefore what you hear.
 Read our articles on speaker off axis response for more.

 From this study you can see that late reflected sounds ("reverberation") in the regions typically examined in RT60 studies (250Hz to 4kHz) are not critical to understanding the response at the listening position.
 This is important stuff, because many acousticians are still using RT60 as a primary measurement and prediction tool when designing the acoustics for small rooms.

 Understanding mid and high frequency decay times should of course be part of a room acoustic optimization process, as they are a contributor to our perception of how "live" or "dead" a space is, but in our opinion they are very much a secondary concern.
 We'd much rather optimize the early reflected sounds if it means compromises to the late reflected sounds than the other way around.

 [caption id="attachment_3122" align="aligncenter" width="500"] One octave T60 measurements, from XTZ Room Analyzer II Pro[/caption]

 This is a very complex subject, so we'll just scratch the surface here.
 How you perceive early reflected sounds depends on many things including: